Big Freedia: Mainstream exposure

 Freedia began to gain national exposure after a 2009 fest-closing gig with Katey Red and Sissy Nobby at the Bingo Parlour Tent and the 2009 Voodoo Experience.
-On January 18, 2010, he self-released the album Big Freedia Hitz Vol. 1 on Big Freedia Records.
+On January 18, 2010, she self-released the album Big Freedia Hitz Vol. 1 on Big Freedia Records.
 The album was a collection of previously performed singles from 1999 to 2010.

-In March 2010, he was booked for a showcase of New Orleans bounce music at the South by Southwest music festival in Austin, but cancelled after an injury.
-He signed to the Windish Agency afterwards, and booked a summer tour.
-Along with Katey Red, Cheeky Blakk, and Sissy Nobby, he was a guest on the May 2010 album Ya-ka-may by funk band Galactic.
-He joined the band for several gigs, and the album peaked at #161 on the US Billboard Chart.
+In March 2010, she was booked for a showcase of New Orleans bounce music at the South by Southwest music festival in Austin, but cancelled after an injury.
+She signed to the Windish Agency afterwards, and booked a summer tour.
+Along with Katey Red, Cheeky Blakk, and Sissy Nobby, she was a guest on the May 2010 album Ya-ka-may by funk band Galactic. she joined the band for several gigs, and the album peaked at No. 161 on the US Billboard Chart.

 In May 2010, Freedia began touring with DJ Rusty Lazer and a team of "bootydancers", along with pop band Matt and Kim.
-He performed at Hoodstock in Bedford–Stuyvesant, Brooklyn in May 2010, and afterwards was written up in the Village Voice.
-He performed for contemporary art mogul Jeffrey Deitch at Basel Miami and at New York's MoMa art museum.
-Upon returning to New Orleans, he was pursued by a New York journalist and was featured in The New York Times on July 22, 2010.
-He continued to tour throughout the United States, and in Fall 2010 had his first national television appearance on the Last Call with Carson Daly.
-In October 2010, the New Orleans Times-Picayune called him an "overnight sensation".
+She performed at Hoodstock in Bedford–Stuyvesant, Brooklyn in May 2010, and afterwards was written up in the Village Voice.
+She performed for contemporary art mogul Jeffrey Deitch at Basel Miami and at New York's MoMa art museum.
+Upon returning to New Orleans, she was pursued by a New York journalist and was featured in The New York Times on July 22, 2010.
+She continued to tour throughout the United States, and in Fall 2010 had her first national television appearance on the Last Call with Carson Daly.
+In October 2010, the New Orleans Times-Picayune called her an "overnight sensation".

 In 2011, Freedia was named Best Emerging Artist and Best Hip-Hop/Rap Artist in January's "Best of the Beat Awards".
 Big Freedia Hitz Vol. 1 was nominated by the 22nd GLAAD Media Awards in 2011.
 The album was re-released on Scion A/V in March 2011, along with a number of music videos.
-He also won an MTV 0 Award in 2012 for "Too Much Ass for TV".
+She also won an MTV 0 Award in 2012 for "Too Much Ass for TV".

-He appeared on HBO's Treme, a drama following residents of New Orleans as they try to rebuild after Katrina.
-He performed on Jimmy Kimmel Live! on January 25, 2012.
-His performance at South by Southwest (SXSW) in 2012 was reviewed by Rolling Stone as "Probably this writer's favorite SXSW set".
+She appeared on HBO's Treme, a drama following residents of New Orleans as they try to rebuild after Katrina.
+She performed on Jimmy Kimmel Live! on January 25, 2012.
+Her performance at South by Southwest (SXSW) in 2012 was reviewed by Rolling Stone as "Probably this writer's favorite SXSW set".

 Freedia toured with The Postal Service in 2013, opening for the band at numerous venues throughout July and August.